itscodenation/int-fanpage-18-19-starter/README.md

 - [ ] Add, commit, and push your changes
 - [ ] Make your site live on gh-pages
 #### HTML
-- [ ] Change the header to display the name of the fansite on each html page
+- [ ] Change the header to display the name of the fan page on each html page
 - [ ] Link the a tags in the navbar to the correct .html files on each html page
 - [ ] Link the a tags surrounding social media icons to the correct social media accounts on each html page
 - [ ] Add text to the element with the class of leftPane to describe who/what your fanpage is about in about.html